 Instructions

-- Make a "cream" by blending the cashews or pistachios (or pumpkin seeds) into a smooth paste with ½ cup water.
+- Blend the cashews or pistachios (or pumpkin seeds) into a smooth paste with ½ cup water.
 Set aside.

 - Heat the oil in a wide saucepan or skillet or, preferably, a wok.
 Add cumin seeds and let them darken a bit and become fragrant, about 30 seconds.